Cwei1/ChessAI/Log.md

 6/9/14 - Cardy - Researched ways that ChessAI's use Trees and Maps to think of moves.
 Fixed bugs.

-6/11/14 - Dionis - more bug fixes.
-This time in the gui.
+6/11/14 - Devendra, Dionis - more bug fixes involved with gameboard flashing, and random perspective switching in the gui.

-6/12/14 - Dionis - Move most of run into gui so click and move can be implemented.
+6/12/14 - Dionis - Moved most of run into gui so click and move can be implemented.
 Bug fixes.

+6/13/14 - Devendra - Worked on the code for the ChessAI algorithm

+6/14/14 - Devendra - Added new files which allow for comparisons between moves to be used in the priority queue in ChessAI

 6/14/14 - Cardy - Implemented switching sides of the board to easily accomodate two player mode.
 Added Pawn Promotion through a pop-up interface.
 Fixed Bugs.
 Fixed the problem of the player not being able to use other pieces after a piece was initially selected.